Europe 2020 indicators - education

 The second Europe 2020 education target — raising the share of the population aged 30 to 34 that have completed tertiary or equivalent education to at least 40 % — is monitored with the headline indicator on tertiary educational attainment of the same age group .

-Figure 8 shows a steady and considerable growth in the share of 30 to 34 year olds who have successfully completed a university degree or other tertiary-level education since 2002.
-The share of 39.1 % in 2016 implied a growth of 15.5 percentage points since 2002.
+Figure 7 shows a steady and considerable growth in the share of 30 to 34 year olds who have successfully completed a university degree or other tertiary-level education since 2002.
+The share of 39.9 % in 2017 implies a growth of 16.3 percentage points since 2002, and means that the Europe 2020 target has almost been achieved three years early.

 Tertiary education attainment rate is considerably higher for women

-Figure 9 shows a significantly widening gender gap among graduates from tertiary education across the EU.
-While in 2002 the share of tertiary graduates was similar for both sexes, the share of female graduates has since grown at almost twice the rate.
-In 2016, women outnumbered men significantly in almost all Member States.
-In fact, the gender gap was more than 10 percentage points in 21 countries, with Latvia, Lithuania and Slovenia showing the highest gaps of over 20 percentage points.
-Germany was the most ‘equal’ country with a gender gap of only 0.4 percentage points in favour of men.
+Figure 8 shows a significantly widening gender gap among people with tertiary educational attainment across the EU.
+While in 2002 the share of tertiary graduates was almost similar for both sexes, the share of female graduates has grown at almost twice the rate until 2017, resulting in a gender gap of 10 percentage points in 2017.
+In this year, women outnumbered men significantly in all Member States.
+In fact, the gender gap was more than 10 percentage points in 21 countries, with Slovenia, Latvia and Lithuania showing the highest gaps of over 20 percentage points.
+Germany was the most ‘equal’ country with a gender gap of only 0.4 percentage points in favour of women.

-All Member States made significant progress in raising tertiary educational attainment
+All Member States have made significant progress in raising tertiary educational attainment

 The increase in tertiary educational attainment levels across the EU is mirrored across all Member States.
-This to some extent reflects countries’ investment in higher education to meet demand for a more skilled labour force.
-Another factor is the shift to shorter degree programmes following implementation of Bologna process reforms in some countries.
+This to some extent reflects countries’ investment in higher education to meet the demand for a more skilled labour force (see article on ‘Employment’).
+Another factor is the shift to shorter degree programmes following the implementation of Bologna process reforms in some countries.

-Figure 10 shows that in 2016, 13 countries had already achieved their national targets.
-Belgium, Hungary, Poland and Romania were close at less than two percentage points from their national targets while Luxembourg and Slovakia were the most distant, at 11.4 and 8.5 percentage points, respectively, below their targets.
+Figure 9 shows that in 2017, 15 countries had already achieved their national targets.
+Romania, Belgium and Hungary were close at less than two percentage points from their national targets while Luxembourg (13.3 percentage points), Ireland and Portugal (both 6.5 percentage points) were the most distant, respectively, below their targets.

-At the same time, some eastern European countries experienced the strongest increases over the period 2008 to 2016.
-Changes were most pronounced in Latvia, Greece and the Czech Republic where the shares almost doubled.
+At the same time, some eastern European countries experienced the strongest increases over the period 2008 to 2017.
+Changes were most pronounced in Slovakia and the Czech Republic where the shares almost doubled.

-Across other major world economies , the tertiary attainment rates vary greatly, but all countries showed clear increases between 2005 and 2015 (see Figure 11).
-Korea experienced the biggest rise, with 18 percentage points.
+Across other major world economies , tertiary attainment rates vary greatly, but all countries showed clear increases between 2008 and 2016 (see Figure 10).
+Korea experienced the biggest rise, of 12.1 percentage points, reaching a tertiary educational attainment rate of 70 % for the age group 25 to 34 in 2016.
+At 38.1 %, the EU had a significantly lower rate than some other industrialised countries.

 People born outside the EU show higher prevalence of low education levels

 Across all age groups, migrants born outside the EU (extra-EU migrants) have a much higher prevalence of low educational levels (ISCED 0–2) than people living in their country of birth or coming from another EU country (intra-EU migrants).
 The reverse pattern can be observed for the medium education levels (ISCED 3–4).
-This rate is significantly lower for people from outside the EU, especially in the age group 25 to 54.
-Interestingly, the tertiary education rate for extra-EU migrants is similar to or higher than the rate for natives, while the tertiary education rate for intra-EU migrants is higher than for the native population.
+This rate is significantly lower for people from outside the EU, especially in the 25 to 54 age group.
+Interestingly, the tertiary education rate for extra-EU migrants is similar to or higher than the rate for native poeple, while the tertiary education rate for intra-EU migrants is higher than for the native population.

 The EU’s ET 2020 framework acknowledges the important role of education and training in raising employability.
 As a consequence, the EU aims to ensure that at least 82 % of recent EU graduates (20 to 34 year olds) should have found employment no more than three years after leaving education and training.

-Figure 14 shows how severely the economic crisis has affected recent graduates.
-Between 2008 and 2013, employment rates among 20 to 34 year olds who had left education and training in the past one to three years, and were not in further education or training in the four weeks preceding the survey, fell by 6.6 percentage points.
+Figure 12 shows how severely the economic crisis has affected recent graduates.
+Between 2008 and 2013, employment rates among 20 to 34 year olds who have attained at least upper secondary education (ISCED 3), who have successfully completed their highest educational attainment in the past one to three years, and were not in further education or training in the four weeks preceding the survey, fell by 6.7 percentage points.
 In comparison, the decline in the overall employment rate for 20 to 64 year olds was ‘only’ 1.9 percentage points over the same period.
-However, 2013 seems to mark a turnaround in this trend, with the share of employed recent graduates increasing in the three following years, reaching 78.2 % in 2016.
+However, 2013 marked a turnaround in this trend, with the share of employed recent graduates increasing in the following four years, reaching 80.2 % in 2017.

 Investment in future generations: the case of public expenditure on education